gawa820/car_AR/README.md

-# Car Discovery - vehicle switching version
+# Car Discovery - simple store operation version

-## What changed in v7
+## What changed

-- Fixed scrolling on `select.html`.
-- Added a sticky `URLをコピー` menu near the top of `select.html`.
-- Customer URLs like `https://gawa820.github.io/car_AR/?cars=car01,car03` select visible vehicles on customer devices.
+- Removed customer-facing vehicle selection behavior.
+- The app no longer changes display vehicles by URL query such as `?cars=car01,car03`.
+- Removed the visible `0/3 発見` progress display from the AR UI.
+- Removed the vehicle-name chips from the bottom guide card.
+- Updated the guide copy so customers scan any vehicle QR code in the store.

+## Files to upload

-Upload these files to update the app:
+Upload or overwrite these files on GitHub Pages:

+- `index.html`
+- `app.js`
+- `style.css`
 - `select.html`
-- `style.css`
 - `README.md`

+Keep existing `assets/` and `targets.mind` as they are.